wundergraph/cosmo/examples/full-cosmo-helm/README.md

 helm install my-cosmo oci://ghcr.io/wundergraph/cosmo/helm-charts/cosmo --version 0.8.0
 ```

+_Check [Releases](https://github.com/wundergraph/cosmo/releases?q=helm-cosmo&expanded=true) for the latest release of the Cosmo Chart._

 ### 2. Make the Ingress controller accessible from your local machine.

 The following steps depend on your operating system: